Go back

 Can an AI-generated training video be used as evidence during an FDA inspection?

 Yes, if it resides in a validated system with proper audit trails and record retention.
 Inspectors typically want to see what content was delivered, when, to whom, and under which SOP version.
-A Part 11-aligned platform like Skill Studio AI can provide the video, metadata, and training records needed to show compliant delivery and documentation.
+Skill Studio AI can provide the video, metadata, and training records needed to show delivery and documentation, though Part 11 audit-trail and e-signature controls are still on the roadmap and not yet built into the platform.

 How often should we revalidate an SOP-to-video platform?